 The area has more to do than just theme parks, with numerous gorgeous beaches in town and the surrounding communities.
 The nearby beach towns of La Jolla to the south and Oceanside to the north are easy outings for even more coastal adventures.
 And of course, the city of San Diego isn’t far away either with even more family-friendly things to do.

 10. Santa Barbara

-Keeping things to the coast, the city of Santa Barbara is another glorious beach destination for families in summer.
-Located between LA and San Francisco on California’s Central Coast, it’s drivable as a weekend getaway for millions of Californians.
+Keeping things along the coast, the city of Santa Barbara is another glorious beach destination for families in summer.
+Located between LA and San Francisco on California’s Central Coast, it’s drivable as a weekend summer getaway for millions of Californians.

 Stearns Wharf is a fun place to explore or eat.
 Visit the Santa Barbara Museum of Natural History Sea Center for some marine education.
 My family loved renting a surrey to bike the beach paths the last time we visited.
 Santa Barbara is home to one of the largest missions in California, so there are opportunities for some California history lessons as well.

 Not far up the road is the city of Solvang – the “Danish Capital of America.”
 Families can enjoy delicious Danish food and baked goods and stroll the town to check out the architecture that naturally features a windmill or two.